-Vice President: To act in the president’s behalf in the absence of the president and, when called upon, to assist the president in the general duties of the office.
+Vice President: To act in the absence of the president on the president’s behalf and, when called upon, to assist the president in the general duties of the office.

-Secretary: To record the minutes of all meetings of the membership and Board of Directors; to, after approval of the president, distribute the minutes of board meetings to the Board of Directors; and, periodically (monthly during the regular meeting season, November - April) summarize presentations at the monthly meetings of the membership for inclusion in the Society’s newsletter.
-Also, to work closely with the treasurer to maintain up-to-date membership and mailing lists, copies of which will be periodically forwarded to the newsletter editor.
+Corporate and Recording Secretary: To record the minutes of all meetings of the membership and Board of Directors; to distribute the minutes of board meetings to the Board of Directors for approval.Also, to work closely with the treasurer to maintain up-to-date membership and mailing lists, copies of which will be periodically forwarded to the newsletter editor.
+To assist the president and media chair in the editing and distribution of Society correspondence and publications.
+To maintain corporate governance documents.

 Archivist / Alternate Secretary: To organize and protect the Society’s archive and maintain a catalogue of its contents, as well as to serve on the secretary’s behalf in the absence of the secretary.

-Treasurer: To oversee, account for, and protect the financial interests of the Society and ensure the timely collection of all dues and donations; to present up- to-date, summarized financial reports at all regularly scheduled meeting of the Board and Membership; and, to annually prepare a detailed analysis of the Society’s financial accounts.
+Treasurer: To oversee, account for, and protect the financial interests of the Society and to ensure the timely collection of all dues and donations; to present up- to-date, summarized financial reports at all regularly scheduled meetings of the Board and Membership; and, to annually prepare a detailed analysis of the Society’s financial accounts.
 Also, in cooperation with the secretary, to maintain the Society’s mailing and membership lists.

-Historian: To advise the Board and Membership and promote a greater understanding of the history and cultural heritage of St. John (it is implied by this that the position of historian should be held by a respected elder of the St. Johnian community).
+Historian: To advise the Board and Membership and to promote a greater understanding of the history and cultural heritage of St. John.

-Media Chairperson: To oversee the production, publication, and disbursal of the Society’s newsletter, as well as to oversee all other publishing and printing projects on behalf of the Society.
+Media Chairperson: To oversee the production, publication, and disbursal of the Society’s newsletter and other publishing and printing projects on behalf of the Society.

 The term for all officers is one year.